Sir Joseph Walton, 1st Baronet: Barnsley, by-election

 Walton soon got another opportunity to enter the House of Commons when a vacancy occurred at another West Riding seat, Barnsley in 1897.
 The sitting Liberal MP, William Compton who held the courtesy title of Earl Compton, succeeded to the marquessate on the death in September 1897 of his father.
 Walton was adopted as the Liberal candidate for the resulting by-election.
 Despite the unanticipated intervention of an Independent Labour Party candidate, Pete Curran, the chief organizer of the Gasworkers and General Labourers’ Union, who was expected to receive the votes of the mineworking districts of Hemsworth and Kinsley as well as those of other working men, Walton retained the seat for the Liberals with a majority of 3,290 over the Unionist Mr J Blyth, with Curran in last place.

-1900-1922
+1900–1922

 Walton held his seat at the 1900 general election in a straight fight against the Unionists by a majority of 3,193.
 In 1906 he was returned unopposed.
-He held again in January 1910 by a majority of 7,372 over the Unionists and was again unopposed at the December 1910 general election.
+He was held again in January 1910 by a majority of 7,372 over the Unionists and was again unopposed at the December 1910 general election.
 It was clear that by this time Walton had the respect of the working-class community and in 1914 even the Barnsley Trades Council was able to announce that Walton was ‘not a bad representative’.
 At the 1918 general election, Walton stood again, this time as a Coalition Liberal (having presumably received the Coalition coupon) and was again without opposition.

 He did not stand for re-election at the 1922 general election when the seat was won for the first time by the Labour Party.